CPEC Boosts Prospects Of Higher Education For Pakistani Students - UrduPoint

 Dr Rao said, "China has become the second largest destination for higher education worldwide after the USA as it has now more than five hundred thousand international students."
 He said due to rise of China's economy, the trend to learn Chinese language has also increased manifold during the last decade.
 The BRI has a vital role to connect and open up China to the whole world, he added.

 Dr Manzoor Afridi who has done his PhD in IR from Jilan University China has said that the country has a modern education system and it has students from all over the world in research degree programs.
-He said a large number of Pakistani students were enrolled in different programs of Chinese universities whose numbers have been increased.
-"After completion of CPEC, the prospects of higher education would further increase for Pakistani students in China alongside people-to-people contacts, familiarity with the Chinese language and culture", he added.
+"After completion of CPEC, the prospects of higher education would further increase for Pakistani students in China alongside people-to-people contacts and familiarity with the Chinese language and culture", he added.